byuitechops/for-the-strength-of-developers/newHireToDo.md

 *   Run the following command in CMD
     *   `node --version`
-    *   make sure that the version number is at least 6.9.5
+    *   make sure that the version number is at the currrent LTS release

 *   Add NPM folder to your path
     *   Tutorial is here [https://docs.google.com/a/byui.edu/document/d/1g1SZvtLB56bxmMxzY-TIhVmaEgHKbnGrdxfiZpJ427c/edit?usp=sharing](https://docs.google.com/a/byui.edu/document/d/1g1SZvtLB56bxmMxzY-TIhVmaEgHKbnGrdxfiZpJ427c/edit?usp=sharing)

+* we also might need to have you install a specific version of NPM talk to Josh about that.

 ### Install Git